ab-dani/antonio-brown-reading-notes/201/class-6.md

 8. Evaluate the code below.
 What does the term this refer to and what is the advantage to using this?

+   - this keyword in JavaScript provides a dynamic reference to the object that a function belongs to, which enhances code flexibility, reusability, and organization by allowing functions to operate within the context of different objects.

 9. What is the DOM?

+- It is a programming interface that represents the structure of a web page as a tree of nodes.
+It allows developers to interact with and manipulate the content and style of a web page using Javascript.

 10. Briefly describe the relationship between the DOM and JavaScript.
+    - The DOM (Document Object Model) provides a way for JavaScript to interact with and manipulate the content and structure of web pages dynamically.